 Westpac Credit Card Offer

-The Westpac Low Rate Credit Card is a great credit card with a low interest rate on purchases and on balance transfers.
-Take advantage of this great offer from Westpac today.
+The Westpac Low Rate Credit Card features a low annual fee and promotional interest rates on purchases and on balance transfers.
+Take advantage of these offers from Westpac today.

 - $59 p.a. annual fee